wp-plugins/player/readme.txt

 = Publishing the created player =

 To insert a player into a Page or a Post.
   6.1.
-Press the button named Insert Spider Video Player in a post or a page you want to show the player.
+Press the button named "Insert Spider Video Player" in a post or a page you want to show the player.
   6.2.
 Select a player from the list.
   6.3.
 Save the page or the post.